Blown Glass/Borosilicate Glass

 We use opal glass, triplex opal, flashed opal glass for a wide range of lighting applications.
 Opal glass is an excellent diffuser of light.
 Our capacity can blow opal glass to a maximum of 600mm.
 It is also available in flat and tubular glass.

-Not as widely used as borosilicate, but still an important type of glass.
+Not as widely used as borosilicate glass, but still an important type of glass.
 Aluminosilicate is able to withstand high temperatures and thermal shock, and is typically used in combustion tubes, gauge glasses for high-pressure steam boilers, and in halogen-tungsten lamps capable of operating at temperatures of 750°C.

 Moncrieff offer both hand, semi automatic and fully automatic blowing facilities.
 This makes us perhaps the most versatile pressed glass company.
 Offering volumes from tens up to tens of thousands of units.
 All with the assurance of 150 years of experience.